InnerviewAI/scribo/README.md

 ## Example: Innerview Configuration

-See `config.innerview.example.ts` for a complete example of how Innerview configures Scribo with custom branding and components.
+See `config.customized.ts` for a complete example of how Innerview configures Scribo with custom branding and components.

 ## Deployment